These vegetarian verde enchiladas are packed full of veggies and flavor! With a homemade verde sauce, these will be a huge hit!

-Unlike my classic shredded chicken enchiladas, I wanted to do a green (verde) sauce with these.
+Unlike my classic shredded chicken enchiladas, I wanted to do a green (verde) sauce with these and make these vegetarian enchiladas.
 All you need for this simple sauce is hatch chilies, jalapeños, yellow onion, garlic, vegetable broth, cumin, and dark chili powder.

 I sautéd the onions and jalapeño first, to get them to brown a bit to give them a better depth of flavor.
 Then I added in the hatch chilis, garlic, and seasonings.
 Hatch chile season is typically August-September, but don’t fret the canned variety will work just fine!

 Once you’re done sautéing, I added some flour to thicken the sauce and then I added the vegetable broth.
 As amazing as it looks and tastes like this, we are going to purée it so we have a smooth creamy sauce.